Dental Implants In Cibolo & Schertz

 What Are My Other Options?

 Dental implants are a permanent replacement option that require invasive surgery.
-For patients looking for less extensive treatment or removeable options, dental bridges or partial dentures are a good alternative.
+For patients in Cibolo or Schertz who are looking for less extensive treatment or removable options, dental bridges or partial dentures are a good alternative.
 During your consultation, Dr. Patel will go over all of your restorative options, your needs and preferences, and your budget to help you choose the treatment that works best for you and your smile.